Pungyeon/clean-go-article/proposal.md

 ---
 TODO:
 - Using short-lived channels for returning results for a goroutine
+	- This should be added by
 - Elaborate on why comments should stay out of code logic
+- REMINDER: Do we have anything about function signatures?
+And ensuring that there are only at maximum, 3 input parameters?
+- Remove the sections on
+	- performance
 ---